Jordan Tama

 American University

-I am a Provost Associate Professor at American University’s School of International Service.
-I am also a Co-Director of Bridging the Gap, a Non-Resident Senior Fellow at the Chicago Council on Global Affairs, and a Faculty Affiliate at the Center for Congressional and Presidential Studies.
+I am a Professor in the Department of Foreign Policy and Global Security at American University’s School of International Service.
+I am also a Principal of Bridging the Gap, Senior Nonresident Fellow at the Chicago Council on Global Affairs, and Faculty Affiliate at the Center for Congressional and Presidential Studies.

-My work has been supported by the American Political Science Association, Carnegie Corporation of New York, Carnegie Endowment for International Peace, IBM Center for the Business of Government, Lynde and Harry Bradley Foundation, National Science Foundation, Raymond Frankel Foundation, Social Science Research Council, and Woodrow Wilson Center.
-I have also served as President of the National Capital Area Political Science Association, and been selected as a Term Member of the Council on Foreign Relations and a Fellow of the Truman National Security Project.
+My research and efforts to connect research and policy have been supported by the American Political Science Association, Carnegie Corporation of New York, Carnegie Endowment for International Peace, IBM Center for the Business of Government, Lynde and Harry Bradley Foundation, National Science Foundation, Raymond Frankel Foundation, Social Science Research Council, and Woodrow Wilson Center.

 I received a B.A. from Williams College, and received an M.A. and Ph.D. from the Princeton School of Public and International Affairs.